igor-chalenko/doxypress-cmake/doc/source/api.rst

 FindDoxypressCMake
 ==================

-This module looks for `Doxypress` and some optional tools it supports.
+This module looks for `DoxyPress` and some optional tools it supports.
 These tools are enabled as components in the `find_package()` command:

 * `dot`